China's exports, imports tumble sharply in Dec, cloud 2023 growth outlook

-BEIJING : China's exports shrank sharply in December as global demand cooled, while imports also tumbled again as surging COVID infections and a property downturn weighed heavily on domestic demand, highlighting risks to the country's economic recovery this year.
+BEIJING: China's exports shrank sharply in December as global demand cooled, while imports also tumbled again as surging COVID-19 infections and a property downturn weighed heavily on domestic demand, highlighting risks to the country's economic recovery this year.

 Exports had been one of the few bright spots in the world's second-largest economy during the pandemic but deteriorated rapidly since late 2022 as consumers overseas slashed spending in response to central banks' aggressive rate hikes to tame inflation.